 Saturday evening, six of us had drinks at home before walking to an excellent dinner at Al San Vincenzo.
 We ended the evening on our breezy roof under a half moon and stars.
 Sunday morning, we walked through Hyde Park with guests to the lengthy Pentecost mass at the Oratory, then brunch at busy, noisy, delicious Patisserie Valerie across Brompton Road from the church.
 We walked home past skaters and bikers whizzing past Prince Albert and Kensington Palace, and took in the Sunday art show hanging on metal bars of the Hyde Park fence on Bayswater Road.
 Each artist has a numbered space, painted on the pavement; many appear rain or shine, sometimes hovering under plastic sheets or huddled in nearby cars.
 Then the boys went to Mike’s office.

 That evening we crossed the park again to visit an Austin friend, her daughter and clever granddaughter, who not only played the piano but reviewed the 7 layers of the atmosphere from third grade science!
 Since they would soon move back home, we chose a TV and plants to take away, and were feted with a fantastic dinner of roast lamb: our hostess bought no beef because of mad cow disease!
-Mike successfully rewired her lamp from the Greenwich market stalls, assisted by little Chelsea, handing him tools like a nurse to a surgeon.
-Monday at dawn we sleepily left for Paris--more about that trip in another chapter.
-The chunnel trip was calm, and we got a snack and glass of wine.
-I like trains: luggage can’t get lost, because it’s with you.
+Mike successfully rewired her lamp from Greenwich market stalls, assisted by little Chelsea, handing him tools like a nurse to a surgeon.
+Monday at dawn we sleepily left for Paris--more about that in another chapter.
+The chunnel trip was calm, with a snack and glass of wine.
+I like trains: luggage can’t get lost, because it’s with us.

 Mike went to Washington, but here, we endured an intense but short heat wave and oppressive humidity before blessed rain cooled us.
-The news was filled with Britain’s shaming by drunken hooligans at the Euro 2000 football (soccer) matches.
-Countries nearby yank British passports, denying hooligans and yobs the opportunity to terrorize opponents.
-This week I am getting carpet cleaned, shirts laundered, groceries bought, bills paid, and enjoying a rare real break.
-We’ve had mostly chilly windy days, and today when I closed our upstairs window, the sash cord broke.
-It looks like clothesline: How old is it?
+The news was full of Britain’s shaming by drunken hooligans at the Euro 2000 football (soccer) matches.
+Countries nearby yanked British passports, denying hoodlums and yobs the opportunity to terrorize.
+This week gets carpets cleaned, shirts laundered, groceries bought, bills paid, and a rare break from chilly windy days.
+When I closed our upstairs window, the sash cord broke.
+It looks like clothesline: how old is it?
 Our building dates from the 1850’s.

 Under very dark clouds buffeted by strong wind, I played 9 holes of golf at Duke’s Meadows, with Mary, an Austrian choral music teacher and director.
 She has a car and lived here when young; now she’s an attractive widow, new to golf.
 We walked, as everyone does, with pull carts, though many carry their bags.
 I wore a windbreaker and wished I’d worn a hat rather than a visor, to protect my head from damp winds.
 The public course is a pretty par three with some water and a few vicious bunkers.
 It’s tucked away in greenery on the western side of town, down a lane just off the Chiswick (“CHIZ-ik”) main road.

-I have registered for the NHS, the National Health Service.
-It’s daily flamed in the news because of shortages of medicines and long waiting lists for surgical operations.
-(A doctor’s office is called the surgery.)
+I have registered for NHS, the National Health Service.
+It’s daily flamed in the news because of shortages of medicines and long wait lists for surgical operations.
+(A doctor’s office is the surgery.)
 I filled out a couple of forms and saw a nurse, who took history, blood pressure, and weight data.
 This all is determined by where I live.
 At my beauty salon a few days ago, I’d mentioned I hadn’t yet signed up.
 The beautician indicated a new office just across the street, but I was refused there because I lived a district over.
 My doctor’s surgery is in Connaught Square, a Georgian block near me.
 White brick attached homes with elegant doorways surround an iron-fenced formal garden.
-The address is often mentioned in books I’ve been reading.
-There is no way to indicate the office is not a private home: just a small brass plaque on the door reads Dr. Ruth O’Hare.
+There is no way to indicate the office is not a private home: a small brass plaque on the door reads Dr. Ruth O’Hare.
 The entry hall holds a window to the records room, and other rooms are individual doctors’ offices.

-This has been the most wonderful week of catching up—at last I can see the desk.
-I haven’t painted.
-It’s been cool, easy to stay inside.
-I came here February 6, about 4 1/2 months ago.
-With 4 1/2 weeks in the states and 3 weeks out of town, my actual time here has been only 3 months, but I feel settled in.
+This has been a week of catching up—at last I can see my desk.
+I came here February 2000, spent 4 1/2 weeks in the states and 3 weeks out of town, thus my actual time here has been only 3 months; I feel settled in.
 Friday, I rewarded myself for working by joining friends at the Regents Park Flower Show.
 Tents and colorful plant arrangements covered acres, but there were bee keepers and rhubarb forcers and gas heaters and more to coo over, aside from brilliant orchids and vast numbers of ferns, roses, trees, bedding plants and exotica.
-We lunched at Patisserie Valerie on Marleybone High St. before walking home.
+We lunched at Patisserie Valerie on Marleybone High St. and walked home.

 The domes are the world’s largest after St. Peter’s, but inside, most are unadorned gray stone except for the golden mosaic domes in the choir from Victoria’s time.
 The organ is the third largest in the UK with over 7000 pipes, and the offertory hymn was Eternal Father, which undid me!
 I can’t dissociate it from solemn Navy services, especially funerals.
 After mass, with music by a fine visiting choir, we walked through the church, marveling at all the monuments and statues in the side aisles.
 Besides royals, there were many to soldiers and statesmen, who often died young in battles for Queen and country.
 Nelson and Wellington memorials are there, as are John Donne, a cathedral dean and poet, JMW Turner, Capt.
 Robert Scott, Alexander Fleming, Joshua Reynolds, and more.
 Downstairs is the grand tomb of Arthur, Duke of Wellington, along with many other graves and monuments, including one to George Washington, and we stopped for lunch at the Crypt Café there, near the shop.
 Delicious!

-We close the month with a visit from a Methodist pastor, here with his family for an exchange summer with a British pastor.
-They’re all packed into our guest bedroom for a week.
+The month closed with a visit from a Methodist pastor, here with his family for an exchange summer with a British pastor.
+They’re packed in our guest bedroom for a week.
 Methodists, like Anglicans, suffer massive attendance drops here and are discussing rejoining C of E, the church John Wesley left, deeming it papist.
 They’ve managed to get four tickets for Whistle on the Wind and Lion King.
-It looks like a busy summer, and Mike claims his long trips are over until fall.
+It looks like a busy summer, and Mike claims his long trips are over for now.